mucklet/mucklet-script/docs/writingscripts-customcommands.md

 --- | ---
 `Field.Text`    | Text field.
 May be configured to span multiple lines and use formatted text.
 `Field.Char`    | Character name.
 May be configured to specify if there character must be awake or in the room.
-`Field.Keyword` | A keyword.
-May be configured to allow space or other characters.
+`Field.Keyword` | A keyword that uses a limited set of characters that is lower cased.
+May be configured to exclude space or remove diacritics.
 `Field.Select`  | A predefined list of words/texts which the character may choose one.

 For more info on each type, use an IDE that can show type/parameter info for Typescript or Assemblyscript code (such as VSCode).